kishanpython/techfest-yantragene/README.md

+# techfest-yantragene

 This is a college tech fest web application based on django web framework.
-It allows studens to register, login and participate in any competition.
+It allows students to register, login and participate in any competition.